Oil extends rally on Texas supply disruptions

 Analysts polled by Reuters estimated, on average, that crude stocks fell 2.2 million barrels in the week to Feb.
 12.

-Reporting by Bozorgmehr Sharafedin in London, additional reporting by Sonali Paul and Shu Zhang in Singapore
+Reporting by Bozorgmehr Sharafedin in London, additional reporting by Sonali Paul and Shu Zhang in Singapore; Editing by Jason Neely and Jane Merriman

 Our Standards: The Thomson Reuters Trust Principles.